maze02/maze02/README.md

 ### These days...

-- 🔭 I’m currently working on a LangX, a language application using React and Redux.
+- 🔭 I’m working on a language exchange application using React and Redux called LangX.
 - 🌱 I’m currently learning Typescript.
 - 👯 I’m looking to collaborate on any applications which coordinate city dwellers to create a greener world, applications for a social purpose, learning and coaching.
 - 💬 Ask me about React, React Hooks and React Router.